 - There is evidence that taking collagen while pregnant can improve wound healing and overall quality of life.
 This is a relatively new area under study so you’re advised to discuss this with your doctor before supplementing.

 - The presence of nutritional assistance programs for pregnant women with low income has ensured any pregnant woman can still meet their nutrient needs through supplementation.
 Programs such as the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) have increased the availability of supplements.
 The Supplemental Nutrition Assistance Program (SNAP) and Healthy Eating on a Budget can help women get more rounded nutrition when they find themselves in economic hardships, while the Micronutrient Supplementation Program can help you attain a fuller diet with the use of micronutrient supplements.

-- You’re at increased risk of getting food-borne illnesses while pregnant so cook all your food thoroughly.
+- Food safety is important during pregnancy.
+You’re at increased risk of getting food-borne illnesses while pregnant so cook all your food thoroughly.
 Also buy pasteurized products and heat lunch meats to prevent getting listeriosis caused by eating contaminated food.

 Always speak to your healthcare provider about what’s best for you and your baby.
 They can help supervise and approve the intake of any herbal or nutritional pregnancy supplements to ensure your baby safely receives optimal nutrition.
 You should also confirm whether a nutritional supplement is of good quality and if it’s from a reputable organization.

 The pregnancy supplements to avoid are cheaply manufactured by unrecognized organizations and may falsely promise weight loss or prevention, contain high vitamin A levels, or whey protein powder (unless it’s the grass-fed option).
 Avoid evening primrose and chamomile tea which are believed to trigger uterine contractions.
 Finally, seek nutritional counseling to suit your individual dietary preferences and needs.